buddhist-uni/buddhist-uni.github.io/_content/canon/thag1.7.md

 pages: 1
 ---

-> ... as a fragile bridge of reeds by a great flood.
+> ... as a fragile bridge of reeds...